 What we don’t: One of the heaviest helmets on our list.

 Similar to the Black Diamond Half Dome above, the CAMP USA Armour goes old-school with its ABS plastic shell.
 To recap, this translates to increased durability, longevity, and affordability, at the cost of added weight.
-But with a 2019 update, the Armour now offers a better fit, a more durable and easy-to-use rear adjustment, and a variety of new colors and designs.
+But with the most recent update, the Armour now offers a better fit, a more durable and easy-to-use rear adjustment, and a variety of new colors and designs.
 For $60, it’s tied with the Half Dome in terms of affordability and some consider it to be more comfortable.
 In fact, we’ve started seeing more and more of the Armour at the crag and it’s easy to see why.

 At 13.1 ounces for the large version, the Armour is one of the heaviest helmets on the list and definitely not our favorite to wear or carry for extended stretches.
-The new Petzl Boreo is lighter and more durable, and we’re not ready to dethrone the Half Dome as our favorite budget hardshell helmet just yet.
+The Petzl Boreo is lighter and more durable, and we’re not ready to dethrone the Half Dome as our favorite budget hardshell helmet just yet.
 But for beginner climbers who want some style points and aren’t counting ounces, the CAMP USA Armour is a nice value option.

 See the CAMP USA Armour